syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## ErrorBar Chart

-[`SFErrorBarSeries`] is graphical representations of the variations of data and used on graphs to indicate the errors or uncertainty in a reported measurement.
-To render a error bar chart, create an instance of [`SFErrorBarSeries`] and add to the [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartBase~Series.html) collection property of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html)
+ErrorBarSeries is a graphical representations of the variations of data and used on graphs to indicate the errors or uncertainty in a reported measurement.
+To render a error bar chart, create an instance of [`SFErrorBarSeries`] and add to the [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartBase~Series.html) collection property of [`SFChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html)

 {% highlight c# %}